DarrenKirby/builds/README.build_files.md

 run-time dependencies.
 There is not yet support for optional dependencies.
 So you will have to consider which dependencies to list here in accordance with your own needs.
 It stands to reason, if there is not yet a build file for a package listed as a dependency, you will have to write that too.
-Dependencies are specified using category/package pairs seperated by commas like so:
+Dependencies are specified using category/package pairs separated by commas like so:

       depend = "net-util/curl,app-editor/vim"